CtrlK

 Suggestions

-Restructure to lead with concrete capabilities first (e.g., 'Discovers open batch implementation PRs, analyzes them for merge conflicts, determines optimal merge order, and executes merges with user-guided conflict resolution.') before listing trigger phrases.
+Restructure to lead with concrete capabilities first (e.g., 'Discovers open batch implementation PRs, analyzes them for conflicts, determines optimal merge order, and executes merges with user-guided conflict resolution.') before listing trigger phrases.

 DimensionReasoningScore